Foreword

 - A

-instruction was encountered directly, that is without being called by anEXEC
+PROC-ENDPROCprocedure must be called by anEXECinstruction.
+In the program execution flow, aPROCinstruction was encountered directly, that is without being called by anEXECinstruction

 Possible recovery: